eeshanbot/acoustic-toolbox/README.md

 ### how to use this repo

 1. Download this repo by cloning it or as a zipfile.
 This contains executables!

-If you want to re-compile for yourself:
+If you want to re-compile for yourself (command line):

 		rm -rf bin/
 		mkdir bin/
 		make all
 		make install

+2. Open the startup.m file for MATLAB.
+If you've never done that before, you can do `open startup` in MATLAB's command window.
+3. Add `addpath(genpath('path/to/acoustic-toolbox'));`
-2. Test in MATLAB.
+4. Test in MATLAB!

 		which kraken
 		which kraken.exe
 		kraken MunkK